Tag: conversation

 So, again, why all the denominations?

-Well, because we’re .
-Some would say pride divided the .
-Others would say fear divided the church.
+Well, because we’re human.
+Some would say pride divided the . would say divided the church.
 Others would say nationalism divided the church.
 This is not an exhaustive list…not by far.
-The letter to Pergamum actually helps provide light.
+The letter to Pergamum actually helps provide .

 Pergamum was a city of many gods.
 The two prominent temples were one to Zeus (with supposedly 24-hour a day sacrifices) and one to Caesar (the emperor).
 Within the context of Revelation, it would not be surprising that Caesar is the primary focus, however, the regular sacrificing to Zeus is definitely important in this letter to Pergamum.